Thescuba/relational-db/README.md

   * [Part 3: Connect Python Code to SQL](Python-Database-API.ipynb)
       * 3.1 What is a DB-API?
       * 3.2 Query Example
+      * 3.3 Query and Create Tables
+      * 3.4 Running a Web Forum
+      * 3.5 Hello PSQL
+      * 3.6 Give that App a Backend
+      * 3.7 Stop Spam

 # Notebooks Installation
 This repository contains Jupyter Notebooks to follow along with the lectures.
 However, there are several